mgblackwater/stevekinney.net/content/courses/testing/running-tests-for-related-files.md

 To wrap it all up, **`vitest related`** is your ticket to quick, efficient test runs based on what you're currently touching in the code.
 It’s painless, saves a ton of time, and keeps you in the flow without smashing the brakes of the full test suite.
 Even better?
 It feels good.
 Like sipping a fresh coffee after realizing your tests do, in fact, pass.

-Alright, time to put this knowledge to work!
+Time to put this knowledge to work!
 Keep those tests focused and fast, and remember: Just because you _can_ run the entire suite doesn't always mean you _should_.